10 Fun Facts About Miniature Schnauzers

 8. The Miniature Schnauzer is a generally healthy breed.

 With an average lifespan of 12 to 14 years, Miniature Schnauzers are generally healthy.
-However, there are a few conditions that they are prone to, including cataracts, hyperlipidemia, liver shunts, and pancreatitis.
+However, there are a few health problems that they are prone to, including cataracts, hyperlipidemia, Von Willebrand's disease, liver shunts, and pancreatitis.
+It’s important to remember that it’s difficult to predict when or if your pet will become injured or sick.
+Pet insurance can help by offsetting the cost of vet bills if your dog would become sick or injured.

 Although Mini Schnauzers were created to do the traditional work of small terriers, they have a different personality than most terriers.
 While many other terriers are independent or have a fiery temperament, the Miniature Schnauzer is friendly, royal, obedient, and willing to please.
 But have no fear, they don’t lack spirit!
 They are very devoted to their families and often serve as good guard dogs.